erandu/DLNAcontainer/README.md

 ```
  Parameters :
  - ip : fixed IP address of the container
- -<DIR>: repository of your data (which can be music, film or pictures)
+ - DIR : repository of your data (which can be music, film or pictures)

 ### Basic usage
-This mode is not recommended since you use --net=host
+This mode is not recommended since you use --net=host.
+Network stack is not virtualised.

 ```